 We have a 18-foot Turnkey Hut with the classic oak cladding.
 We asked for an extra window and double doors to take full advantage of the view from the front of the hut.
 We also asked for the steel chassis rails and fixings to be galvanised as we felt this provided a far higher resistance to corrosion from salty winds.
 We chose a shepherd’s hut because it blends with the agricultural character of the surrounding area.
 The Blackdown style with the oak chassis and traditional materials combined with really top build quality was the obvious choice.

 What will the hut be used for, how many does it sleep, and what facilities does it have?

 Tregwelan, our shepherd’s hut will primarily be used for rental but also as extra accommodation for visiting family and friends.
-It sleeps two but if a further couple wish to visit during the day, the hut is supplied with enough equipment & cater for cooking and dining for four.
+It sleeps two but if a further couple wishes to visit during the day, the hut is supplied with enough equipment & caters for cooking and dining for four.
 There is an induction hob, fridge, Dualit toaster, sink, kettle and DAB radio.
 The majority of the tableware has been made by John’s sister, Deborah, a skilled local potter.
-A wood-burner provides atmospheric heating for colder periods, but an electric panel heater is installed for instant heat on the chillier autumnal or wintry mornings.
+A wood burner provides atmospheric heating for colder periods, but an electric panel heater is installed for instant heat on the chillier autumnal or wintry mornings.
 The double bed has an ingeniously designed (by Blackdown) pull-down mechanism and easily folds away to create a dining table and seating during the day.
-A heated towel rail in the surprisingly roomy en-suite shower-room has been added.
+A heated towel rail in the surprisingly roomy en-suite shower room has been added.

 Outside at the rear is a unique barbeque made from an old cast iron water pipe.
 A wooden shelter lit with low voltage batteries enables BBQ use after dusk (and in the rain!)
 The granite faced fire pit at the front is a great place to keep warm in the evenings.